 A cardiolipin antibodies test looks for a certain kind of antibody in your blood.
 The antibodies are IgG (immunoglobulin G), IgA (immunoglobulin A), and IgM (immunoglobulin M).
 They are antibodies that form in response to cardiolipins.
 Cardiolipin is a phospholipid, or a kind of fat in the blood.
 The levels of these antibodies are often high in people with abnormal blood clotting, autoimmune diseases like lupus, or repeated miscarriages.

-Your healthcare provider may order a cardiolipin antibodies test if you often have abnormal blood clotting or abnormal bleeding.
-If you have had frequent miscarriages, the test might help doctors figure out why.
+You may need this test if you often have abnormal blood clotting or abnormal bleeding.
+If you have had frequent miscarriages, the test might help healthcare providers figure out why.
 Also people with some autoimmune diseases such as lupus have cardiolipin antibodies in their blood.
 This test may be used to help diagnose this disease.
 When high levels of cardiolipins are found in people with these or other issues, it is known as cardiolipin antibody syndrome.
 This test helps diagnose this condition.

 The cardiolipin antibodies test is usually just one of many tests given.
 The tests you get will depend on what your healthcare provider is looking for.
-For example, if your doctor thinks you have lupus, you will probably need other blood tests.
+For example, if your healthcare provider thinks you have lupus, you will probably need other blood tests.
 You will also need imaging tests and tissue biopsies.